‘Trainspotting 2’ Star Bradley Welsh Dead Of A Gunshot Wound In Edinburgh

 “His death is being treated as suspicious and inquiries are continuing.
 Officers will continue to provide a high-visibility presence in the area to engage with the public, offer reassurance and gather information that can assist with this investigation.”

-Before playing Doyle in Trainspotting 2, Welsh was a British ABA Lightweight boxing champ, and continued to dedicate a big part of his life to the sport.
+Before playing Doyle in Trainspotting 2, Welsh was a British ABA Lightweight boxing champ and continued to dedicate a big part of his life to the sport.

-CNN says that Welsh starred alongside actors Ewan McGregor, Ewen Bremner and Jonny Lee Miller in the sequel to the movie based on the novel Trainspotting, written by Irvine Welsh, who called the boxer and actor an “amazing and beautiful friend.”
+CNN says that Welsh starred alongside actors Ewan McGregor, Ewen Bremner, and Jonny Lee Miller in the sequel to the movie based on the novel Trainspotting, written by Irvine Welsh, who called the boxer and actor an “amazing and beautiful friend.”

 “Thanks for making me a better person and helping me to see the world in a kinder and wiser way.”